zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_mutexes.rst

 The following Mutex APIs are provided by :file:`microkernel.h`:

 :c:func:`task_mutex_lock()`
-   Locks a mutex, and increments the lock count.

-:c:func:`task_mutex_lock_wait()`
-   Waits on a locked mutex until it is unlocked, then locks the mutex and increments the lock count.

-:c:func:`task_mutex_lock_wait_timeout()`
    Waits on a locked mutex for the period of time defined by the timeout parameter.
 If the mutex becomes available during that period, the function locks the mutex, and increments the lock count.
-If the timeout expires, it returns RC_TIME.

 :c:func:`task_mutex_unlock()`
    Decrements a mutex lock count, and unlocks the mutex when the count